-Light/Medium-Duty (Fuels used as gasolin Heavy-Duty/Off-Road Applications- (Fuels used as diesel replacement) Fuel/Vehicle Combination EER Values Relative to Gasoline Fuel/Vehicle Combination EER Values Relative to Diesel Gasoline (incl.
-E6 and E10) or E85 (and other ethanol blends) 1.0 Or Biomass-based diesel-blends 1.0 CNG / ICEV 1.0 CNG or LNG- (Spark-Ignition Engines) CNG or LNG- (Compression-Ignition- Engines) 0.9 1.0 Electricity / BEV, or PHEV 3.4 Electricity / BEV, or PHEV 2.7 H2 / FCV 2.5 H2/FCV 1.9
+Light/Medium-Duty (Fuels used as gasolin Applications re replacement) Heavy-Duty/Off-Road Applications (Fuels used as diesel replacement) Fuel/Vehicle Combination EER Values Relative to Gasoline Fuel/Vehicle Combination EER Values Relative to Diesel Gasoline (incl.
+E6 and E10) Diesel fuel Or 1.0 or 1.0 E85 (and other ethanol blends) Biomass-based diesel blends CNG / ICEV 4.0 CNG or LNG- (Spark-Ignition Engines) CNG or LNG- 0.9 CING / IGEV (Compression-Ignition Engines) 1.0 Electricity / BEV, or PHEV 3.4 Electricity / BEV, or PHEV 2.7 H2 / FCV 2.5 H2/FCV 1.9

-^{}BEV = battery electric vehicle, PHEV= plug-in hybrid electric vehicle, FCV = fuel cell vehicle,

-ICEV = internal combustion engine vehicle.
+^{}BEV = battery electric vehicle, PHEV= plug-in hybrid electric vehicle, FCV = fuel cell vehicle, ICEV = internal combustion engine vehicle.

 - (b) Credit Generation Frequency.
-Beginning 2011 and every year afterwards, a regulated party may generate credits quarterly. - (c) Credit Acquisition, Banking, Borrowing, and Trading. - (1) A regulated party may: - (A) retain LCFS credits without expiration for use within the LCFS market; - (B) acquire or transfer LCFS credits.
+Beginning 2011 and every year afterwards, a regulated party may generate credits quarterly. - (c) Credit Acquisition, Banking, Borrowing, and Trading. - (1) A regulated party may: - (A) retain LCFS credits without expiration for use within the LCFS market: - (B) acquire or transfer LCFS credits.
 A third-party entity, which is not a regulated party or acting on behalf of a regulated party, may not purchase, sell, or trade LCFS credits, except as otherwise specified in (C) below; and - (C) export credits for compliance with other greenhouse gas reduction initiatives including, but not limited to, programs established pursuant to AB 32 (Nunez, Stats.
 2006, ch.
 488), subject to the authorities and requirements of those programs. - (2) A regulated party may not: - (A) use credits in the LCFS program that are generated outside the LCFS program, including, but not limited to, credits generated in other AB 32 programs. - (B) borrow or use credits from anticipated future carbon intensity reductions. - (C) generate LCFS credits from fuels exempted from the LCFS undersection 95480.1(d) or are otherwise not one of the transportation fuels specified in section 95480.1(a). - (d) Nature of Credits.
 LCFS credits shall not constitute instruments, securities, or any other form of property.